tox-dev/tox/doc/config.rst

         pip install {opts} {packages}

 .. confval:: list_dependencies_command

     .. versionadded:: 2.4

-    the ``list_dependencies_command`` setting is used for listing the packages installed into the virtual environment.
+    The ``list_dependencies_command`` setting is used for listing the packages installed into the virtual environment.

     **default**::

         pip freeze

 .. confval:: ignore_errors=True|False(default)

     .. versionadded:: 2.0

     If ``True``, a non-zero exit code from one command will be ignored and further commands will be executed (which was the default behavior in tox < 2.0).
 If ``False`` (the default), then a non-zero exit code from one command will abort execution of commands for that environment.

     It may be helpful to note that this setting is analogous to the ``-i`` or ``ignore-errors`` option of GNU Make.
 A similar name was chosen to reflect the similarity in function.

-      Note that in tox 2.0, the default behavior of tox with respect to treating errors from commands changed. tox < 2.0 would ignore errors by default. tox >= 2.0 will abort on an error by default, which is safer and more typical of CI and command execution tools, as it doesn't make sense to run tests if installing some prerequisite failed and it doesn't make sense to try to deploy if tests failed.
+    Note that in tox 2.0, the default behavior of tox with respect to treating errors from commands changed. tox < 2.0 would ignore errors by default. tox
+    >= 2.0 will abort on an error by default, which is safer and more typical of CI and command execution tools, as it doesn't make sense to run tests if installing some prerequisite failed and it doesn't make sense to try to deploy if tests failed.

 .. confval:: pip_pre=True|False(default)